Mediation is a type of disagreement resolution for disagreements that can be appealed to the Special Educational Needs and Disability Tribunal.

 If you choose mediation the local authority must take part.
 The meeting will be arranged within 30 days.

-When the meeting has finished the mediator issues you with a certificate within three working days.
+When the meeting has finished the mediator issues you with a certificate.
 You need this certificate if you still want to register an appeal with the First Tier Tribunal.

 Mediators must be trained and accredited and are independent of the local authority and Clinical Commissioning Group.

 If you go over the two-month deadline for considering mediation, or want to appeal without a certificate, the law says you can still approach the Tribunal to see if you can register your appeal.

 Why Choose Mediation?

 Share this page: